 Realizations about reading

 Still no creative flow.
 I did not slip into moments of creative flow, unfortunately.
 It’s been years since I slipped into a state of prolonged flow while writing that lasted more than an hour.
-(Maybe this mindstate doesn’t exist with tech comm?)
+(Maybe this mindset doesn’t exist with tech comm?)
 Part of the problem is that even giving up a smartphone, it reduced only a sliver of tech from my life.
 My main habitat is the computer, where I work all day as a technical writer and then in my spare time as a blogger.
 The times when I’m away from a computer are actually scarce, so I’m not sure why I thought giving up a smartphone would magically transform my life.
-Giving up a computer, on the other hand, really would change things.
+Giving up a computer, on the other hand, would significantly change things.
 But since I primarily write on a computer and work on documentation, blog posts, or coding, giving up a computer would mean giving up my occupation, hobbies, and identity.
 These technologies allow me to think, and then rearrange those thoughts into coherent narratives.
 There would be no point in giving up computers because their influence is overwhelmingly positive in my life.

 Neuroplasticity.
-The brain is plastic, and it learns by repetition.
+The brain is plastic, and it learns through repetition.
 If you constantly read by scrolling feeds, skimming and scanning, then you’re training your brain to consume information in that pattern.
 This pattern doesn’t work for reading books that have long arguments that require page after page of concentrated, slow reading.
-I think people might be way too alarmist in lamenting how the internet is changing our brains.
+I think people might be too alarmist in lamenting how the internet is changing our brains.
 I seem to have fixed everything in a matter of a few weeks.
 There’s also a potentially simple solution to it all.
 You don’t have to abandon the internet to reclaim your book reading.
 Just print out the long-ish articles that you want to read.
-This leverages the best of the net (findability, selection, access) while maximizing the focus of offline reading.
+This leverages the strengths of the internet (findability, selection, access) while maximizing the focus of offline reading.
 I even realized that I can print entire chapters from O’Reilly books online!
 This floored me because I’ve had this subscription for years (I grandfathered in at a cheap price), but I never use it as much as I should.

 Cultural shifts about long-form content.
 If no one reads anymore, will books die out?
 At what point do books hit a free fall where book publishers throw in the towel and try to reinvent the genre (like O’Reilly Books Online, where everything is modular?)
 Do we still try to write for book readers, or do we chop everything up into pages consisting of 500 words or less?
-Even developers, famous for their dislike of long-text reading, prefer long web pages.
+Even developers, famous for their dislike of reading long texts, prefer long web pages.
 They say they prefer long web pages so they can use Ctrl+F to find things, but long pages also provide more context, coherence, and structure to information.

 Tech writing and reading.
-Previously, I wondered why we tech writers spend so much time interfacing with a computer instead of reading.
+Previously, I wondered why tech writers spend so much time interfacing with a computer instead of reading.
 I mean, we’re always looking at the screen, from the moment we arrive at work until we leave.
 Why?
-One reason why tech writers don’t read so much (at work) is because we’re working on the cusp of knowledge, trying to gather information that isn’t written down coherently anywhere.
-It’s not as if we can just read a book about what we’re documenting.
-If we could, there would be no purpose to writing your documentation.
+One reason why tech writers don’t read so much (at work) is because we’re working on the cusp of knowledge, trying to gather information that isn’t written coherently anywhere.
+It’s not as if we could just read a book about what we’re documenting.
+If we could, there would be no purpose in writing your documentation.
 As such, we’re using the computer as a tool for gathering, collecting, finding information sources, and then writing.

 Finally, I want to note some scenarios that become problematic with a basic phone, in case anyone else is considering a similar experiment.

 Emergencies.
-I had to go to the emergency room in downtown Seattle in the middle of the night (not a time sensitive issue), and while I navigated there by memorizing the directions from Google Maps on my computer, there was road construction that routed me off course.
+I had to go to the emergency room in downtown Seattle in the middle of the night (not a time-sensitive issue), and while I navigated there by memorizing the directions from Google Maps on my computer, there was road construction that routed me off course.
 I found the ER (with a little meandering), but I could have easily ended up in Bellevue.
 I had another week where I had to go to multiple Urgent Care facilities in distant towns (Marysville, Everett), followed by Taco Bell after I picked up my sick kid from science camp in Stanwood (2 hrs from my house).
 Try doing this with paper maps or by memorizing/writing down instructions on paper.
-I did memorize the route there, but also ended up tethering my old smartphone for part of the trip, as I didn’t think it appropriate to prioritize my technology experiment at the expense of someone’s health.
+I did memorize the route there, but also ended up tethering my old smartphone for part of the trip because I didn’t think it appropriate to prioritize my technology experiment at the expense of someone’s health.
 But this prompts another question.
 For emergencies, do you always need to have a smartphone or tablet as a backup navigation device?
-And if so, isn’t this a bit expensive, having two devices?
+And if so, isn’t it a bit expensive having two devices?

 Cost.
 Basic phones aren’t cheap.
 Nowadays, they’re non-standard, boutique devices.
 A new Kyocera DuraXV Extreme costs $240.
 As I started switching to paper everything, I bought a handful of maps, lots of books, some security keys, music CDs, a grammar reference, a large dictionary (this purchase really irked my wife), some new photography lenses, various shoulder bags to carry my electronics in, and more.
 So yeah, the transition to an offline world is not cheap, ironically.
 My wife insists that I add all of these costs up.
 When I told her I was using my smartphone again, she was only too happy to say “I told you so!”
 The glee in saying this only slightly offset her frustration at how much I spent on this phone experiment.

 Texting.
 As I noted earlier, typing on a 9-digit pad doesn’t work well.
-But also, when someone sends you an image attachment, it’s often not viewable on the tiny screen.
+But also, when someone sends you an image attachment, it’s often not viewable on a tiny screen.
 I ended up forwarding texts with images and links to another text number that I could view on the web (messages.textfree.us).
 It was kind of ridiculous.
 And just as the screen is too small to see images and text well, any APKs you sideload have only a marginal chance of being something you can navigate (with the Apps4flip Mouse cursor in mouse mode).

 Missed meetings.
 Since I didn’t have my work calendar active, I missed a few early morning meetings.
-For example, I didn’t think I had a 9am Monday morning meeting because who in their right mind schedules a meeting for this time?
+For example, I didn’t think I had a 9am Monday morning meeting because who in their right mind schedules a meeting at this time?
 But when I logged into my computer and glanced at my calendar, I realized I was 24 minutes late to it.
 I felt so dumb.
-This happened a couple of other times, where I was just oblivious to a meeting because I didn’t have any notification reminder for it.
+This happened a couple of other times, where I was just oblivious to a meeting because I didn’t have any notification reminders for it.

 By the way, many basic phones are more limited than the one I had (which had an Android operating system).
 I could still sideload APKs like Audible and Voxer onto it.
-Without Audible, I would have probably carried around my Kindle and bluetoothed to it or something cumbersome like that.
+Without Audible, I would probably have carried around my Kindle and bluetoothed to it or something cumbersome like that.
 I did a lot of texting by emulating my phone on my computer using Vysor and scrcpy, which could be too techy for mainstream users.

 If we examine technologies honestly, each one has its faults as well as its virtues.
 There are no technologies without vices and none that are neutral.
 The consequences of a technology expand with its disruptive nature.
-Powerful technologies will be powerful in both directions — for good and bad.
+Powerful technologies will be powerful in both directions—for good and bad.
 There is no powerfully constructive technology that is not also powerfully destructive in another direction, just as there is no great idea that cannot be greatly perverted for great harm.
 (246)

 And he later says, “The greater the promise of a new technology, the greater its potential for harm as well” (246).
-This isn’t too unlike other sayings — With great risk comes great reward.
+This isn’t too unlike other sayings—with great risk comes great reward.
 Or with great talent comes great responsibility.
 So it is with tech: With great possibility for good comes great possibility for harm.

 This reassures me that my smartphone concerns and experiment has not been a fool’s errand.
 There are serious consequences for the reading behavior that smartphones seem to encourage.
 I’m noticing it more and more.
 On my bike ride home (through the heart of downtown Seattle), I watched as the cyclist in front of me checked her phone at two stop lights.
 On the train, someone came up to me and asked if he could plug his smartphone into my computer because it was dead.
 I politely said no, since it was a work computer.
 And also, I didn’t mention it, but c’mon, really?
 Did he need to play Candy Crush on his ride home?
 He seemed flummoxed, as if I were denying him first aid.
 But as I disembarked, I noticed he was engaged in a lively conversation with another passenger sitting across from him.
 All is not lost.